 Sustainability and environmental impact is a huge topic in everything these days, and it’s a tricky topic.
 It’s obviously something that the vast majority of us care about, but a lot of companies are approaching it in a way that’s easy to market even though it doesn’t make a lot of scientific sense.
 There’s a ton of greenwashing going on – you’ll have seen me debunk greenwashing myths before.

 Today I’m going to be talking about a brand that I think is approaching sustainability in a really holistic, innovative and transparent way: Emma Lewisham.
 This video and blog post is sponsored by Emma Lewisham – they gave me early access to information about their innovations, but as always these are my genuine opinions.
 As we go through them, hopefully you’ll see why I decided to work with them.

-The video is here, keep scrolling for the blog post…
+The video is here on YouTube, keep scrolling for the blog post…

 Emma Lewisham’s Holistic Approach

 Emma Lewisham is a high end natural skincare brand from New Zealand.
 I personally don’t really care if the products I use are natural or synthetic, as long as they work well – and Emma Lewisham products do work well, which I’ll talk about a bit later.
 But first, let’s talk about the very cool work they’ve been doing in sustainability!

 I think there’s always been this pattern in how the beauty industry tends to “do” sustainability.
 Brands often point to one small thing they’re doing and claim to be environmentally friendly, and that seems to be it.
 They’ll tell you nothing about the rest of their business.

 And a lot of the time, that one thing seems environmentally friendly at first, but might not actually pan out to be all that good when you look deeper into it.